k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

 ## Synchronization Modes

 Regardless of the synchronization type (background or on-demand), Fabric provides two different modes for synchronizing Reference tables data.

+Both Update and Snapshots can work in either of the following modes:

+- Small changes: applicable for transactions that contain less than 1000 rows.
+- Big changes: applicable for transactions exceeding 1000 rows, in which case bulks of 1000 rows are created in Cassandra.

+For example, if an update consists of running 2500 insert commands, the 2500 inserts are divided into 3 bulks of 1000, 1000 and 500 each, then each 1000 command bulk is written to Cassandra.

 ### Update Mode
 This mode is by default, selected when any row update to the reference table is needed.
 In this mode, updates are performed as Create/Update/Delete SQL queries directly on the table itself.
 Each node executes this change locally on its local SQLite commonDB copy as a single transaction.

-- Small updates: applicable for less than 1000 updates.
-- Big updates: applicable for transactions exceeding 1000 rows, in which case bulks of 1000 rows are created in Cassandra.

-For example, an update consists of running 2500 insert commands.
-Each 1000 command bulk is written to Cassandra.
-The 2500 inserts are divided into 3 bulks of 1000, 1000 and 500 each.
-Kafka gets the transaction message.
-One message is sent to Kafka per table and per transaction.

 ### Snapshot Mode